Modern History Playlist

 Annexation of Nagpur (1854)

-Nagpur was annexed under Doctrine of Lapse in 1854 after death of ruler without a male heir.
+Nagpur , a strategically vital and rich cotton-producing region, was annexed under the Doctrine of Lapse in 1854 after the death of its ruler.

-Nagpur was annexed under Doctrine of Lapse in 1854 after death of ruler without a male heir.
+Nagpur , a strategically vital and rich cotton-producing region, was annexed under the Doctrine of Lapse in 1854 after the death of its ruler.

 Prelims Strategy Tips